rgdavies92/used-car-value/README.md

 <p align="center"><i><sub><b>Figure 7:</b> Plot describes price distribution by car transmission on the left and by car drivetrain on the right.</sub></i></p>
 <br>

 Figure 7 is the final plot in this EDA section and images the used car price distribution when divided by two of the categorical variables; drivetrain and transmission.
 Early indications show that categorical variables such as these should be valuable in determining used car value.
 Manual transmission cars are generally cheaper than automatic transmission cars and four-wheel-drive cars are generally more expensive than front-wheel-drive cars.
-Interestingly rear-wheel-drive cars seem to be more expensive than front-wheel-drive cars.
-This may because rear-wheel-drive cars in the UK are predominantly BMW or Mercedes-Benz, which have been identified as more expensive in figure 5.
+Interestingly, rear-wheel-drive cars seem to be more expensive than front-wheel-drive cars.
+This may be because rear-wheel-drive cars in the UK are predominantly BMW or Mercedes-Benz, which have been identified as more expensive in figure 5.

 # Modelling